 2. Sun Salutation II

 Begin in Mountain Pose with your big toes touching and your heels slightly apart.
 Inhale, bend deeply into your knees and sink your hips low toward the ground as you sweep your arms up over your head, lowering into Chair Pose.
-Maintain your knees aligned over your ankles so that you can see all 10 toes
+Maintain your knees aligned over your ankles so that you can see all 10 toes when you look to the floor.

 Exhale and swan dive forward over your legs.
 Inhale and lift up halfway, finding an elongated spine.
 Exhale, float back to a low push-up position and flow through a Vinyasa, ending in Down Dog.